filoww/Annotation-automatique/README.md

 # Annotation-automatique
-automatic annotation of Medical Report using nltk
+automatic annotation of FRENCH Medical Report using nltk